mozilla-services/push-dev-dashboard/docs/deployment.rst

    Be sure to copy the client secret - you can't see it again.

 #.
 Go to https://moz-dev-dash-username.herokuapp.com/admin/socialaccount/socialapp/add/
-   to `enable Firefox Accounts Auth`_ like a local machine; this time using your own new Firefox Accounts OAuth Client ID and Secret
+   to :ref:`enable Firefox Accounts Auth` like a local machine; this time using your own new Firefox Accounts OAuth Client ID and Secret

 #.
 Sign in at https://moz-dev-dash-username.herokuapp.com/ with a Firefox
    Account.